oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 Microsoft Teams serves as a comprehensive collaboration platform within the Microsoft 365 ecosystem, facilitating instant messaging, audio and video calls, and online meetings.
 With its seamless integration with other applications, Teams enhances productivity by streamlining communication and project management.
 This is precisely what unites Oracle Autonomous Database and Microsoft Teams in this lab.

-This lab walks you through the steps to configure your Microsoft Teams application to receive messages,alerts and output of a query from Autonomous Database.
+This lab walks you through the steps to configure your Microsoft Teams application to receive messages, alerts and output of a query from Autonomous Database.
 Also, you will learn the procedures to send Microsoft Teams notifications.

-Before we begin, this lab requires the following:

-+ Microsoft Teams account and workspace
-+ Microsoft Teams app and channel
-+ Microsoft 365 Developer Account

-> **Note:** The Microsoft 365 Developer Program offers a powerful sandbox environment through its Microsoft 365 E5 developer subscription.
-This subscription provides developers with a dedicated space to build and test solutions without impacting production systems.
-For more information, see [set up a developer sandbox subscription](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started).

-Estimated Time: 20 minutes
+Estimated Time: 30 minutes

 ### Objectives